eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   - a bit more productive
     - productivity bootstrap
     - able to deploy todo lists
+    - time from idea to completion is lower
   - anhedonia
     - can enjoy reading now
   - accomplishments
+    - finished austral
+    - finished eog581
     - not immediate
     - but gradual